kubeshop/testkube/docs/docs/3-using-testkube/tests/tests-getting-results.md

 ### **JSON output**

-Sometimes you need to parse test results programatically.
+Sometimes you need to parse test results programmatically.
 To simplify this task, test execution results can be in JSON format.

 ```bash